-Introducing Mal & the Darkling
+Mal & the Darkling

 The biggest problem is that their relationship lacks a strong base – from the get go, Mal is immature and annoying, and so the readers have no chance of rooting for him and Alina, or of relating to Alina’s struggle of letting him go.
 Rationally, I know they have a long history, I’ve just explained it!
-But Bardugo barely shows it to us, which is a problem, because without consciously considering their history, it’s hard to understand why Alina doesn’t just cut him lose.
+But Bardugo barely shows their history to us, which is a problem, because without consciously considering their history, it’s hard to understand why Alina doesn’t just cut him lose.

 - Give Mal believable character development!
 I’ve read novels where an annoying (male) character develops and becomes someone likable, which would have been acceptable here, too.

 - But also… why does Alina, as a teen, need to choose the love of her life?
 I’d have been completely fine with her ending up on her own, as none of the choices were completely suitable.
 Speaking of Alina, I think she could have also been better crafted.

 - Finally, Nikolai could have been included as a real love interest or, better yet, as a well-written friend!

 If you liked this post, you might also like..